royashbrook/royashbrook.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 Maybe there was a way to do this without showing a preview, but as I was already completely finished with all 10+current years import for cosmos, I just tabled this for now and moved on to my next step which was importing a copy of the id,k,v structure into azure sql.
 I still have room on the pool for storage under the current plan, so this wasn't going to cost anything extra and it took up about 8GB of space.
 Theh cosmos db took up just under 10GB of space, so not a major storage size difference moving to cosmos.
 I suppose if the data was 100x bigger, maybe that would make a difference.
 Fortunately for this solution, I think this will be fine probably forever.
 Considering this is 10 years of data.

 I also stopped by local sql docker instance as I wasn't using it.
-Doesn't matter much, but it was a loose plot thread here I thought I'd tie up =P The reason for this was just that since db01 popped back up finally, I just did the data manipulation there and I already had wanted to test the import from that box since it was already *in* Azure.
+Doesn't matter much, but it was a loose plot thread here I thought I'd tie up 😛 The reason for this was just that since db01 popped back up finally, I just did the data manipulation there and I already had wanted to test the import from that box since it was already *in* Azure.
 That box was deallocated, and I think that on startup I was just getting not helpful errors all along the way while it was spinning up.
 I didn't do anything other than start it and then watch it fail over and over when I was looking at it.
 But when I checked the next day it was back up and everything was working.
 I didn't go back and look at any of the job details to find more info as I'm guessing it was just something with the spin up related to not waiting and ultimately I moved on anyway.
 Anyway, since it was up I could do the little bit of testing and just do the sql manipulation I wanted to do on that box before deleting it instead of doing it locally.
 Glad I did get docker back installed for next time I need to do something similar.

 #### Part 1, done.
 Thoughts.

 My goal for this post was simply to provide an account of someone actually doing this process.
-Hopefully this gives some insight to someone else, or at least future me about what happened here. =)
+Hopefully this gives some insight to someone else, or at least future me about what happened here. 😀

 My original high level to do: